DongzeHE/scpca-docs/docs/merged_objects.md

 altExp(merged_sce, "adt") # adt experiment
 ```

-Within this, the main expression matrix is again found in the `counts` assay and the normalized expression matrix is found in the `logcounts` assay.
+Within this, the primary expression matrix is again found in the `counts` assay, and the normalized expression matrix is found in the `logcounts` assay.
+Each expression matrix contains the ADT expression data from the CITE-seq experiment for all libraries in the given ScPCA project combined into a single matrix.
 For each assay, each column corresponds to a cell or droplet (in the same order as the parent `SingleCellExperiment`) and each row corresponds to an antibody derived tag (ADT).
 Column names are again cell barcode sequences prefixed with the originating library id, e.g. `SCPCL000000-{barcode}`, and row names are the antibody targets for each ADT.
 In some cases, only some libraries in the merged object will have associated CITE-seq data.